JASHEN announces the official launch of three new models at CES 2021

 Scheduled to launch in the first half of 2021, the F16 incorporates 10 patented technologies for innovation and utility, and elevates the wet dry vacuum from function to performance.

-The F16 is a powerful, cordless vacuum with a detachable battery that offers up to 60 minutes of operation time and 120 square meters of coverage – delivering a completely clean floor in one step.
-Ideal for kitchens, bathrooms and any hard floor surfaces, the vacuum is particularly effective at removing stuck-on messes such as footprints and grease, which cannot be easily cleaned by traditional dry vacuums or mops.
+The F16 is a powerful, cordless vacuum with detachable battery that provides 60 minutes maximum of operation time and 120 m² of coverage – delivering a completely clean floor in one step.

-Innovative patented BRN hair tangle-free technology enables the F16 to deliver hassle-free cleaning with non-stop hair removal, saving owners from having to manually remove hair from the vacuum roller brush.
-Meanwhile, the improved structure allows it to suck up large particles of garbage swiftly for fast and simple vacuuming.
+Innovative patented BRN hair tangle-free technology enables the F16 to deliver hassle-free cleaning with non-stop hair removal, Meanwhile, the improved structure allows it to suck up large particles of garbage swiftly for fast and simple vacuuming.

-In addition to its powerful features, the F16 is equipped with a unique drying system, which eliminates the peculiar odors and challenges that are typically associated with disassembling and washing.
-Its drying system solves the problem of moldy and smelly vacuum cleaners by preventing the growth of microscopic bacteria, and makes maintenance a breeze.

-JASHEN also unveiled its advanced patented Full Dirty Bin Indication technology during CES 2021, which is equipped in its upgraded M16 floor cleaner.
-This technology automatically monitors the volume of dirty water and notifies the user when the bucket needs to be emptied to avoid waste water overflow.

-The M16 is also equipped with one-click clean-up dirty water technology, which allows owners to easily activate the self-cleaning function with one touch and conveniently clean up dirty water.
-The M16 will complete its tasks in the most intelligent and efficient way possible, saving both time and energy for users.
+The M16 is equipped with Dirty Tank Full indication technology which automatically monitors the volume of dirty water and notifies us when the bucket needs to be emptied to avoid waste water overflow; and one-click clean-up dirty water technology allows us to easily activate the self-cleaning function with one touch and conveniently clean up dirty water.

 S10 robot vacuum compatible with Alexa & Google Echo

 The S10 robot vacuum features an auto-mop and vacuum function, gyroscope navigation and automatic surface detection.
-Fully compatible with Alexa and Google Echo, users can schedule cleaning anytime from anywhere through remote control and app, With strong sucntion power and super slim design, S10 is able to achieve complete coverage and reach under beds,sofas,and areas where dirt hides
+The super slim design enables S10 to achieve complete coverage and reach under beds,sofas,and areas where dirt hides

 About JASHEN

-JASHEN, a home cleaning appliance brand specialized in innovative intelligent technology, became the pioneer of the category since 2018 when it launched the first smart vacuum cleaner.
-Headquartered in Shenzhen, China, JASHEN has pushed innovation in the category resulting in hundreds of patents globally.
+JASHEN, headquartered in Shenzhen, China, a home cleaning appliance brand specialized in intelligent technology with hundreds of patents globally, became the pioneer of the category since 2018 when it launched the first smart vacuum cleaner.
 Currently, JASHEN's sales network reaches over 35 countries and regions. we look for partners globally to grow business together.

 Eintrag hinzufügen Eintrag bearbeiten